 Structure Your Sale

-You’ve found your ideal buyer and clarified the value of your firm – now it’s time to navigate the actual process of selling your firm.
+You’ve found your ideal buyer and clarified the value of your firm.
+Now it’s time to navigate the actual process of selling your firm.
 As the seller, you will need to do your due diligence and complete all necessary paperwork and records.
 You also need to wait the mandated time – at a minimum plan for 90 days – to complete a sale, although experts report that transactions can take up to 24 months.
 It’s also important to inform clients and make them aware of the firm’s sale.
-The ABA states that clients must be informed, and it can be helpful to do this with letters of introduction as well as face-to-face meetings.
+The ABA states that clients must be informed.
+It can be helpful to do this with letters of introduction as well as face-to-face meetings.

-Selling your law firm can be a prolonged and challenging process, and it’s essential to get the maximum value for your firm and the best outcome for you and your clients.
-Working with an experienced consultant throughout the sale process can help ensure you get the best value for your firm while allowing you to easily transition to retirement or the next stage in your career.
+Selling your law firm can be a prolonged and challenging process.
+It’s essential to get the maximum value for your firm and the best outcome for you and your clients.
+Working with an experienced consultant throughout the sale process can help ensure you get the best value for your firm.
+While allowing you to easily transition to retirement or the next stage in your career.